wearefrank/ladybug/README.md

 =============

 Ladybug is able to create telemetry data from Ladybug reports and send it to telemetry-collector Zipkin.
 Zipkin provides an overview based on time that helps to detect latency problems.
 To use Zipkin, you can run the following command: `docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin` When a Ladybug report is created, a trace will now be sent to Zipkin.

+It is also possible to send the telemetry data to another tracing tool instead of Zipkin, namely Jaeger.
+To work with Jaeger instead of Zipkin, you have to use the Jaeger exporter in the Config class instead of the Zipkin exporter and run the following command: `docker run --rm -e COLLECTOR_ZIPKIN_HOST_PORT=:9411 -p 16686:16686 -p 4317:4317 -p 4318:4318 -p 9411:9411 jaegertracing/all-in-one:latest`.